Table of Contents

 What do you lose if you have to declare bankruptcy?

-When you declare bankruptcy, you may have to sell certain assets to help settle debts with creditors.
-And, the bankruptcy will be a negative mark on your credit report for seven years when filing Chapter 13 bankruptcy or 10 years when filing Chapter 7 bankruptcy.
+When you declare bankruptcy, you may have to sell certain assets to help settle debts with your creditors.
+Additionally, the bankruptcy will be a negative mark on your credit report for seven years when you file Chapter 13 bankruptcy or 10 years when you file Chapter 7 bankruptcy.

 How much debt do you need to be in to file for bankruptcy?